 Art podcasts in tune with the times

-Lend your ears to our pick of art podcasts to inspire, empower and keep you company
+Lend your ears to the best art podcasts to inspire, empower and keep you company

 Lean back into an audial world of art history and art futures with our pick of inspiring culture and art podcasts.
 From the personal anecdotes and witty repartee of art advocate Russell Tovey’s Talk Art, to the mysterious collision of photography in Carnegie Museum of Art’s Mirror With a Memory, learn as as you listen, and step further into the frame.

 Spanning art, architecture, music, fashion, design, literature, the new podcast by art fair Art Basel offers listeners access to the voices at the forefront of the creative industries.
 Presented by UBS, bi-weekly episodes will be hosted by Marc Spiegler, Art Basel’s global director who will invite industry-leading guests to take part in one-on-one conversations.
 The podcast launched on 19 July with two episodes: one featuring renowned Ghanaian-British architect David Adjaye, and another with producer, rapper and collector Kasseem Dean, aka Swizz Beatz.
 Forthcoming guests include Lisa Spellman, Kim Gordon and Pamela Joyner.